 Do you need to be getting a divorce to apply for a property settlement?

 The simple answer is no. A property settlement can be drafted and agreed to at any time, regardless of whether or not you’ve filed for divorce, or were even married, to begin with.

 How long do you have to complete a property settlement?

-If you are getting divorced, or have divorced, you need to commence property proceedings or file a settlement agreement with courts within 12 months of the divorce to avoid the possibility of a ‘claim out of time’ being made.
+If you are getting divorced or have divorced, you need to commence property proceedings or file a settlement agreement with the courts within 12 months of the divorce to avoid the possibility of a ‘claim out of time’ being made.

-A ‘claim out of time’ can be applied if a married couple does not complete their property settlement with in 12 months of the date of their divorce certificate.
-It can also apply to defacto couples who do not finalise a property settlement within 2 years of separating.
+A ‘claim out of time’ can be applied if a married couple does not complete their property settlement within 12 months of the date of their divorce certificate.
+It can also apply to defacto couples who do not finalise a property settlement within two years of separating.

-If you’re thinking about separating or getting a divorce, feel free to get in touch – we can help you to understand your different options and offer some valuable advice.
+If you’re considering separating or getting divorced, feel free to get in touch – we can help you understand your different options and offer some valuable advice.